 - Versatile: though some type of fruit are traditional like citrus fruits, you can make a sangría with whatever you have around as long as you like it with white wine.

 That's up to your taste.
-Both are fruity and sweet, but red wine sangria has more body and makes more of a statement due to the type of wine it uses.
+Both are fruity and sweet, but classic red sangria has more body and makes more of a statement due to the type of wine it uses.
 White sangria is lighter and less bold.

 A dry and crisp white wine is better for sangria blanca than a late harvest or sweeter one.
 You'll be sweetening the drink, so we recommend pinot grigio and sauvignon blanc.
 But experiment with your favorite ones and adjust the sweetener to your taste.

-Ingredient list
+Ingredient Notes

-- White wine: use your favorite.
+- White wine: Use your favorite.
 It can be dry or sweetened (late harvest).
 Depending on your choice, increase or decrease the amount of syrup or sugar.
 Use a Spanish red wine (we love Rioja wine) for a more authentic sangria.

 - Fruit: orange, peach, apple and mango.
+See below for variations.

-- Liquor: peach schnapps (apricot brandy), triple sec or orange liqueur.
+- Liquor: peach schnapps (apricot brandy), triple sec, or orange liqueur.
 They all work, and you can omit them if not available.
 But they add another layer of flavor that's very interesting.

 Variations

-- Different fruits: use grapes, pineapple, passionfruit, tangerines or nectarines.
+- Different fruits: Use grapes, pineapple, passionfruit, tangerines, or nectarines.

-- Sweetener: use honey or fruit syrup instead of sugar for a unique flavor.
+- Sweetener: Use honey or fruit syrup instead of sugar for a unique flavor.
 Or use brown sugar for a more caramel tone.

-- Herbs: add a modern twist with chopped fresh mint, thyme or basil.
+- Herbs: add a modern twist with chopped fresh mint, thyme, or basil.
 Start small so it doesn't overpower the rest of the ingredients.

-How to make this easy sangria recipe
+How to make white sangria

 - Orange, peach and apple: use them unpeeled and sliced.